horan85/acousticmicroscope/README.md

 # Deep Learning-Based Super-Resolution Applied to Acoustic Microscopy

-**A github repository for enhancing acoustic microscopy images**
+**A github repository for acoustic microscopy image resolution enhancement**

-In this repository You can find our code which impelments a superroslution neural network.
+In this repository You can find our code which implements a superresolution neural network.

 ### Prerequisites-Installing